‘Aquaman’ Dominates Christmas Day Box Office

 It was a very merry Christmas for “Aquaman.”
-Despite a competitive frame, the DC superhero dominated the domestic box office.
+Despite a competitive frame, the DC superhero dominated the domestic box office on the busy holiday.

-Warner Bros.’ latest comic book adventure generated $22 million on Tuesday for a five-day haul of $105 million.
-That’s one of the best Christmas Day haul’s sans “Avatar” or a “Star Wars” entry.
-“Star Wars: The Force Awakens” still holds the distinction as best single day showing for the holiday, racking up $49 million in 2015.
-Directed by James Wan and starring Jason Momoa, “Aquaman” has now grossed over $500 million worldwide.
+Warner Bros.’ latest comic book adventure generated $22 million on Tuesday for a five-day bounty of $105 million.
+That’s one of the best Christmas Day hauls sans “Avatar” or a “Star Wars” entry.
+“Star Wars: The Force Awakens” still holds the distinction as best single-day showing for the holiday, racking up $49 million in 2015.
+Directed by James Wan and starring Jason Momoa, “Aquaman” has now grossed over $550 million worldwide.

 “Aquaman” easily placed No. 1 for the holiday, though the trident-welding hero faced formidable competition from Disney’s “Mary Poppins Returns” and Paramount’s “Bumblebee.”